codeclinic/wp-spamfree/readme.txt

 4. Make sure JavaScript and cookies are enabled.
 (JavaScript is different from Java.
 Java is not required.)

 5. Check the options you have selected to make sure they are not disabling a feature you want to use.

-6. If using WP Super Cache, be sure to compression is disabled in the settings for that plugin.

-7. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).
+6. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).

 = Changelog =